 A dedicated server is obviously the fastest of all options because all of the resources are available only to your domain.
 This, of course, is the most expensive of all options but if your site requires a high level of resources, its probably making up for it with the revenue it generates.

-The standard for page speed has and will continue to faster across all industries.
+The standard for page speed is steadily becoming faster across all industries.
 Improving your website’s page speed not only improves rankings but helps retain more users on your website.
 Day to day operations can contribute to many of the causes that slow down site speed but with regular maintenance, your site can maintain a healthy competitive edge in your niche.